aerosol/wb/doc-food/docs/templates/index.md

 # Templates

-Default Writer's Block installation makes use of a tiny CSS sheet, a remix of [https://bestmotherfucking.website/](https://bestmotherfucking.website/)
+Default Writer's Block installation makes use of a tiny CSS sheet, a remix of [https://bestmotherfucking.website/](https://bestmotherfucking.website/).
+The stylesheet is located at `_static/css` directory.

 `wb` comes with three templates out of the box: